Annele1991/Annele1991/README.md

 ## Hi there 👋
+Passionate professional dedicated to social impact.
+Skilled in creating and implementing monitoring and evaluation frameworks.
+Successful academic with strong research capabilities.
+Eager to contribute to NGOs or companies working for positive change.

 <!--
 **Annele1991/Annele1991** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.